nia-ks/MICRO/design.md

 } fs_t;
 ```

-## Algorithms
+## Algorithmes

-### File System Creation
+### Création du système de fichiers

 The file system creation algorithm (fs_create) performs the following steps:

 1. Create a file of the specified size
-2. Initialize the superblock with appropriate values
+3. Initialize the superblock with appropriate values
-3. Initialize the inode bitmap (all free)
+4. Initialize the inode bitmap (all free)
-4. Initialize the block bitmap (mark system blocks as used)
+5. Initialize the block bitmap (mark system blocks as used)
-5. Create the root directory with "." and ".." entries
+6. Create the root directory with "." and ".." entries

 ### Mounting and Unmounting